Dr. C.J. Aducci

 (Meskwaki Tribal Nation), Co-Director, National American Indian and Alaska Native Addiction Technology Transfer Center

-Sean, BA, CADC, is a member of the Meskwaki tribe in Tama, Iowa, being an Army veteran of over 9 years of service and served with the 82nd Airborne Division.
+Sean Bear, BA, CADC, is a member of the Meskwaki tribe in Tama, Iowa, being an Army veteran of over 9 years of service and served with the 82nd Airborne Division.
 He has worked as an Administrator/Counselor in EAP, a counselor in adolescent behavioral programs, substance abuse, and in-home family therapy.
 It has been very rewarding to work with individuals and groups in the areas of Substance abuse, Behavioral, and person/family/social issues.
 He has had experience in building holistic, Native American based curriculum, and implementation with substance abuse clientele.
 He graduated from Buena Vista University with a double major in psychology and human services, as well as two years of Graduate school with Drake University’s mental health program.
-It is his goal to continue on and receive his Master’s degree.
+It is his goal to continue and receive his Master’s degree.
 His passion is the life-long education of Spirituality, particularly in Native American Spirituality.

 (Muscogee Creek and Yuchi), Assistant Director, Office of Juvenile Justice and Delinquency Prevention Tribal Youth Training and Technical Assistance Center